PipeWire/pipewire/doc/tutorial5.md

 of the param tells you what param it is.
 We are only interested in Format param (`SPA_PARAM_Format`).

-We can parse the media type and subtype as follows and ensure that it is of the right type.
+We can parse the media type and subtype as below and ensure that it is of the right type.
 In our example this will always be true but when your EnumFormat contains different media types or subtypes, this is how you can parse them: